-These feelings might last a long time, or may quickly pass.
-The important thing is to find a way that helps you cope, we have some information below we hope you might find helpful.
-We also have information on practical considerations such as work, financial support and how to maintain a healthy lifestyle.
+These feelings might last a long time, or may pass quickly.
+The important thing is to find a way that helps you cope.
+The information below discusses some of more common emotional impacts of cancer.
+You may also want to read the advice on practical considerations such as work, financial support and how to maintain a healthy lifestyle.

 Often talking to someone can help, whether this be someone close to you, your doctor or local support groups.
 Local support groups can be helpful as you are talking with people who understand your situation and are going through something similar.
 You are not alone in this, soon it is thought 1 in 2 people will have cancer in their lifetime.

 If you are having continued feelings of sadness, have trouble getting up in the morning or have lost motivation to do things that previously gave you pleasure, you might be experiencing depression.

 Depression is not a sign of failure or an inability to cope.
 Depression can be common with cancer diagnoses, and can often be treated successfully.
 There are both medical and non-medical approaches to managing depression.
 Your doctor or psychiatrist will be able to help.
 Although it may seem hard, help is there for you.

 If you are having some of these thoughts or feelings you can call the Samaritans’ 24-hour confidential helpline: 116 123.

 For more information on coping with cancer we can recommend the Macmillan website, where there is a lot of helpful information. www.macmillan.org.uk/information-and-support/coping